Angel Food Cupcakes

 Recipes Using Leftover Egg Yolks

-Looking for a recipe to use up leftover egg whites?
-These Small Batch Angel Food Cupcakes from scratch use 2 egg whites and doesn’t require a special tube cake pan to make them.
+Looking to use up leftover egg whites?
+These light and airy Angel Food Cupcakes from scratch without cake mix use 2 egg whites and doesn’t require a special tube cake pan nor cream of tartar.
+Top with whipped cream and fresh berries.

 Ingredients